 Nissan's Ghosn arrested again in financial misconduct case

-TOKYO (AP) — Nissan's former Chairman Carlos Ghosn was arrested Thursday morning for a fourth time by Tokyo prosecutors investigating him for alleged financial misconduct while leading the Japanese automaker.
+TOKYO (AP) — Nissan's former Chairman Carlos Ghosn was arrested Thursday for a fourth time by Tokyo prosecutors investigating him for alleged financial misconduct.

-Tokyo prosecutors said they will issue a statement soon but declined immediate comment.
-Japanese TV footage showed officials entering Ghosn's apartment in Tokyo, and a car later going to the prosecutors' office, barely a month after Ghosn was released on bail from the earlier arrests.
+Ghosn was returned Thursday to the Tokyo Detention Center, officials there said.
+It is the same facility where he spent more than three months following his arrest in November, before his release on bail just a month earlier.

+Tokyo prosecutors said Ghosn's arrest was on suspicion he diverted $5 million from funds that were being relayed from a Nissan subsidiary to an overseas dealership.
+Their statement said the money is suspected of going to a company controlled by Ghosn.

-Ghosn's spokesman said the star auto executive had been arrested and issued a statement in which Ghosn strongly declared his innocence.
+A spokesman for Ghosn issued a statement in which he strongly declared his innocence.
 The spokesman would not be identified due to the sensitivity of the matter.

-The latest charge appears to be related to the investigation by Nissan Motor Co.'s French alliance partner Renault about payments in Oman to a major dealership, some of which is suspected of having been channeled for Ghosn's personal use.
+The prosecutors' statement did not mention Oman, but the allegation appears related to the investigation by Nissan Motor Co.'s French alliance partner Renault about payments in Oman to a major dealership, some of which is suspected of having been channeled for Ghosn's personal use.

-Japanese media reported that 500 million yen ($4.5 million) of Nissan money spent for its Oman dealership business was suspected of having gone to Ghosn.
+Ghosn's lawyer Junichiro Hironaka denounced the arrest, stressing that a re-arrest during release on bail was unusual.
+His release on bail in March was unusually quick for Japan, where long detentions without convictions are routine.

+"This is an example of hostage justice," Hironaka told reporters.
+"This is meant to hurt Mr. Ghosn and give more advantage to the prosecutors' side."

+"So much can happen.
+I am shocked," he told reporters as he left his home.

+Ghosn's family expressed worries about another detention, calling it in a statement, "solitary confinement as part of an attempt to force a confession."

-Ghosn has denied the accusations in the earlier charges.
-On the allegation of under-reported compensation at Nissan, he has said it involved payments that were never decided or that were to be paid in the future.
+Ghosn has said the allegations of under-reported compensation at Nissan involved payments that were never decided on or that were to be paid in the future.
 He has also said Nissan never suffered losses for his personal investments and that allegedly dubious payments in Saudi Arabia were for legitimate services.

-He had tweeted he would hold a news conference April 11, where he would tell "the truth" on what was unfolding.
-A condition for his release on bail included not using the internet, but it is unclear if the authorities are considering the tweet a technical violation.
+Ghosn had tweeted he would hold a news conference April 11, where he would tell "the truth" on what was unfolding.
+A condition for his release on bail included not using the internet, but it is unclear if the authorities considered the tweet a technical violation.

 Ghosn was a star in the auto industry, having steered Nissan for two decades from the brink of bankruptcy to one of the largest groups in the industry, allied with Renault and smaller Japanese partner Mitsubishi Motors Corp.